-The first tactic, personalized learning, provides a pathway through the material based on the learner’s prior knowledge and learning speed (in addition to their employer’s priorities).
-A participant can enter the CGMA Finance Leadership Program at one of three predefined levels; the right level for them is based on their past work and educational experience.
-Once they engage with the learning, the learning management system (LMS) determines their path through each level based on the mastery they demonstrate as they complete the skill sets within each competency.
-A personalized dashboard allows each learner to set their desired pace for the learning journey and receive feedback from the system on their progress toward the end goal of being prepared to take the CGMA case study exam.
-This is especially important given that many are busy, working professionals.
+Personalized learning offers a pathway based on each learner’s prior knowledge and learning speed (in addition to employer priorities).
+A participant can enter the CGMA Finance Leadership Program at one of three predefined levels based on their past work and educational experience.
+The Learning Management System (LMS) then determines their path through each level based on the mastery they demonstrate as they complete each skill.
+A personalized dashboard allows each learner to set their desired pace and receive feedback on their progress.

-The second tactic, a learn-by-doing pedagogy, begins by presenting new ideas and concepts to learners, then immediately challenges them to apply the new knowledge within real-world situations.
-Each competency contains multiple skill sets, which are introduced with scenario-based foundational material.
-Once the learner completes all skill sets in a competency, a business simulation reinforces their learning.
-As the program progresses, the simulations become more complex in order to develop the application and integration of skills within the competency areas, with the ultimate goal of mastering the advanced business tasks they will face in the case study exam.
+The learn-by-doing pedagogy begins by presenting new ideas and concepts to learners, then challenging them to apply the knowledge in the real world.
+Each competency contains multiple skill sets.
+Once completed, a business simulation reinforces learning.
+As the program progresses, the simulations become more complex, with the ultimate goal of helping learners master the advanced business tasks they will face in the case study exam.
 This immediate application of new information and focus on knowledge integration increases both retention and proficiency.
-During this process, participants learn as much from their mistakes as from their successes.
-The LMS helps students determine which areas they need to focus on for mastery and which areas need remediation when skills are lagging.
-The final step of the process is to prepare for the CGMA exam by engaging in sample and mock exams featuring simulation business tasks that integrate across all competency areas.
+The LMS helps students determine which areas they need to focus on and which need remediation.
+The final step is to prepare for the CGMA exam by engaging in mock exams that simulate business tasks across all areas.

-The third tactic is a customized platform that provides a uniquely responsive and interactive user experience, examples of which include:
+The customized platform provides a uniquely responsive and interactive user experience, examples of which include:

-- A sophisticated dashboard graphically displays all of the competencies in a clean user interface and shows the learner where they stand and what is coming up.
+- A sophisticated dashboard that graphically displays all of the competencies in a clean user interface, and shows the learner where they stand and what to anticipate

-- The dashboard indicates what a user has completed and makes recommendations for the next competency.
+- The dashboard indicates completed tasks and makes recommendations for the next level.

-- Within a competency, the learner masters a number of skill sets, then must complete a business simulation to complete the competency.
-Because the end goal is the CGMA certification, the dashboard displays the candidate’s progress relative to their chosen exam date, indicating what must yet be accomplished to be fully prepared by that target date.
+- Within each competency, the learner masters a number of skills then completes a business simulation of the competency.
+The dashboard displays the candidate’s progress toward their chosen exam date, indicating what must yet be accomplished to be fully prepared

-- Alternatively, the learner can indicate how much time they can put into doing the course on a weekly or monthly basis and the platform will calculate the date they should be ready to take the exam.
+- Alternatively, the learner can indicate how much time they can apply to the course on a weekly or monthly basis, and the platform will calculate the date they should be ready to take the exam

 - The platform supports a variety of learning assets, including video, scenario-based learning, knowledge checks, interactive activities, and case-based assessments.

-The CGMA Finance Leadership Program is currently serving more than 500 students from 60-plus employers.
+The CGMA Finance Leadership Program is currently serving more than 500 students from 60+ employers.
 Several dozen candidates have already successfully graduated and obtained their CGMA designations.
 The feedback from both employers and individuals who undertook learning on their own has been overwhelmingly positive.
-And because the learning experience is custom, the Association continues to make changes and improvements as the product matures and in alignment with functionality releases planned on the product road map.
+And because the learning experience is custom, the Association continues to make changes and improvements as the product matures, in alignment with functionality releases planned on the product road map.